Samapti2004/VotingApp/README.md

 Blockscout for transparent transaction viewing
 💡 Pro Tip: Start small — experiment, break things, and learn how decentralized apps work under the hood.

-🧠 Made with ❤️ by [Your Name / XXX]
+🧠 Made with ❤️ by Samapti2004